Ip-umd/turtlebot3_walker/README.md

 To install ROS, follow the instructions on this [link](http://wiki.ros.org/kinetic/Installation)

+To install Gazebo, follow the instructions on this [link](http://gazebosim.org/tutorials?tut=install_ubuntu)

 To install turtlebot packages run following command.
 ```
 sudo apt-get install ros-kinetic-turtlebot-gazebo ros-kinetic-turtlebot-apps ros-kinetic-turtlebot-rviz-launchers